mastro993/MyUniApp/README.md

 # MyUniApp

 This is the first app that I ever built.
-Was created for the Mobile App Development exam project for the University of Parma.
+It was created for the Mobile App Development course project for the University of Parma.
-This is a unique pieace of shit.
-Seriusly, but this is my prehistory.